opensearch-project/documentation-website/_getting-started/search-data.md

 ### _shards
 <!-- vale on -->

-The `_shards` object specifies the total number of shards the query ran on, and the number of shards that were successful or failed.
+The `_shards` object specifies the total number of shards on which the query ran as well as the number of shards that succeeded or failed.
 A shard may fail if the shard itself and all its replicas are unavailable.
-If any of the involved shards failed, OpenSearch continues to run the query on the remaining shards.
+If any of the involved shards fail, OpenSearch continues to run the query on the remaining shards.

 <!-- vale off -->
 ### hits
 <!-- vale on -->

 The `hits` object contains the total number of matching documents and the documents themselves (listed in the `hits` array).
-Each matching document contains the `_index` and `_id` fields and the `_source` field, which contains the originally indexed complete document.
+Each matching document contains the `_index` and `_id` fields as well as the `_source` field, which contains the complete originally indexed document.

 Each document is given a relevance score in the `_score` field.
 Because you ran a `match_all` search, all document scores are set to `1` (there is no difference in their relevance).
 The `max_score` field contains the highest score of any matching document.